GreenScheduler/cats/docs/source/approach.rst

 .. figure:: _static/example_plot_output_rg1_180mins.png
   :width: 400
   :alt: CATS command run plot example output for RG1 and 3 hour job.
      The graph shows the forcast carbon intensity, a red region representing running the job now and a green region of lower intensity representing running the job in the future.
   :align: center

-  Illustration of the carbon intensity time series for (blue) with the predicted energy use for running a twelve hour calculation now (red) or at a time that minimizes the integrated carbon intensity (green).
+  Illustration of the carbon intensity time series for (blue) with the predicted energy use for running a three hour calculation now (red) or at a time that minimizes the integrated carbon intensity (green).

 Providing further information about the carbon cost of the proposed computation improves the